 “We’re going to play a large selection of songs from the album [at the record-release show] and some songs that I’ve selected that haven’t been performed live in a little while that I’m really interested in again right now,” said Bathgate, who will be bringing his pump organ to the show.
 “There’s a little bit of like, ‘This is for you because I’m pretty sure you want to hear it,’ and ‘This is for me because I want to play it,’ and ‘Here’s a bunch of new music.’”

-Lori Stratton is an Ann Arbor-based writer and editor of strattonsetlist.com.
+Lori Stratton is a library technician, writer for Pulp, and writer and editor of strattonsetlist.com.